-- Ext2 and Ext3 support attributes that affect how data can be manipulated. - The chattr command can change these file system attributes. - The lsattr command will list the file system attributes. - Extended attributes can only be set by the root user, unless the user\xattr mount option is in effect.
+- The Linux Extended filesystems support attributes that affect how data can be manipulated. - The chattr command can change these file system attributes. - The lsattr command will list the file system attributes. - Extended attributes can only be set by the root user, unless the user_xattr mount option is in effect.

-COMMONEXTENDED FILE ATTRIBUTES
+COMMON EXTENDED FILE ATTRIBUTES

 - i Immutable.
 The file can not be changed.
 By anyone.
 Period. - a Append-only.
-File can only be opened for appending. - Most of the others are experimental and/or esoteric.
-Surprising?;)
+File can only be opened for appending. - Many of the others are experimental and/or esoteric.
+Surprising? ;)